 — COLLABORATION —

 The Village Model is founded on building equity through diverse community collaborations for creating more affordable housing opportunities.
-In developing this framework plan we hope to collaborate with 1) other nonprofit housing developers that can help build more villages, 2) lending institutions and social investors that can help finance more villages, 3) public policy makers that can advocate for and guide new legislation and funding sources to support this model, and 4) prospective residents interested in this affordable housing option.
+In developing this framework plan we hope to collaborate with 1) other nonprofit housing developers that can help build more villages, 2) lending institutions, social investors, and donors that can help finance more villages, 3) public policy makers that can advocate for and guide new legislation and funding sources to support this model, and 4) prospective residents interested in this affordable housing option.
 In this section we take a look at each of these potential collaborators in more detail, along with opportunities for partnering in scaling the Village Model.